Britain's Prince Philip, queen's husband, in car accident

 LONDON (AP) — Buckingham Palace says the 97-year-old husband of Britain's Queen Elizabeth II, Prince Philip, has been in a car accident but wasn't injured.

-The palace said the two-vehicle accident happened Thursday afternoon near Sandringham Estate, the queen's country retreat in eastern England.
+The palace said the two-car accident happened Thursday afternoon near Sandringham Estate, the queen's country retreat in eastern England.

 The Norfolk Constabulary says officers responded to a reported collision and two people in one of the vehicles were treated for minor injuries.